beacon-biosignals/WeakKeyIdDicts.jl/README.md

 [![CI](https://github.com/beacon-biosignals/WeakKeyIdDicts.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/beacon-biosignals/WeakKeyIdDicts.jl/actions/workflows/CI.yml?query=branch%3Amain)
 [![codecov](https://codecov.io/gh/beacon-biosignals/WeakKeyIdDicts.jl/branch/main/graph/badge.svg?token=IeRxFxQwG8&flag=WeakKeyIdDicts)](https://app.codecov.io/gh/beacon-biosignals/WeakKeyIdDicts.jl/tree/main)

-Implements a WeakKeyIdDict which constructs a hash table where the keys are weak references to objects that may be garbage collected even when referenced in a hash table.
+Implements one public type, `WeakKeyIdDict`.
+It constructs a hash table where the keys are weak references to objects that may be garbage collected even when referenced in a hash table.
+Like [`WeakKeyDict`](https://docs.julialang.org/en/v1/base/collections/#Base.WeakKeyDict) it only supports keys that are mutable objects (e.g. Strings, Arrays and objects defined with `mutable struct`).
+Like [`IdDict`](https://docs.julialang.org/en/v1/base/collections/#Base.IdDict) the keys are hashed by `objectid`.

-It defines one type, `WeakKeyIdDict`, that follows the same API as `Dict`.
+A dictionary with weak keys is useful when we wish to store information about an object that survives only for the life-time of that object, usually to avoid memory leaks.
+For instance, if we wish to cache some hard to compute value associated with the keys of the dictionary.

 ```julia
 _tmp_key = [1]